COVID-19 When will driving lessons resume Covid19

-What should I do if I need to submit an insurance claim during lockdown?
+What should I do if I need to submit an insurance claim during a lockdown?

-We hope you won’t need to submit an insurance claim at this difficult time, but if you do, it’s reassuring to know that most insurance providers are continuing to operate as normal during the coronavirus pandemic.
+We hope you won’t need to submit an insurance claim at this difficult time.
+Still, if you do, it’s reassuring to know that most insurance providers are continuing to operate as normal during the coronavirus pandemic.

-So, if you need to submit a claim you should be able to do it in the normal way.
+So, if you need to submit a claim, you should be able to do it normally.

 The best ways to submit a claim are to contact your insurance provider via email, using a claims portal on their website, or phone.

-Be aware that some insurance providers may be running a slower service, especially if their claims handlers are working from home.
+Be aware that some insurance providers may be running a slower service, especially if their claims handlers work from home.
 However, you can count on receiving the level of cover you are entitled to.

-If you have problems when making a claim, you can refer your case to the Association of British Insurers.
+If you have problems when making a claim, you can refer your case to the British Insurers Association.